vxj9800/bareMetalRP2040/01_bootupBlinky/README.md

 10000000:       b580            push    {r7, lr}
 10000002:       b082            sub     sp, #8
 ```
-you'd notice that now there is only the `.text` section in the file and its VMA/LMA is 0x10000000, which we were aiming for.
+you'd notice that now there is only the `.text` section in the file and its VMA/LMA is 0x10000000, which is what we were aiming for.

 A binary file can also be generated now which would represent the raw program that may run on a &micro;C. This file can be generated by executing
 ```bash